 Based on the true story of a runaway cow in Connecticut.
 For five months in 2011, the Black Angus was the talk of the town as she was seen around Milford, Orange, and West Haven, hanging out and traveling with a herd of deer.
 Even the animal control experts thought “she” was a “he”…until, that is, they tried to capture “him.”
 When she is eventually captured and relocated to another farm, an animal sanctuary in Oxford, Wilhelmina finds that her urge for adventures has been curbed by knowing she is finally accepted and loved by her new farmer friend Betty.
 Readers will fall in love with Wilhelmina and her animals and human friends, brought to colorful life in the book’s lovingly rendered original watercolor illustrations.

-Will You Love Me Still? by Shirley M Ringo and Glenda MacInnis
+Will You Still Love Me? by Shirley M Ringo and Glenda MacInnis

-Follow Jack as he questions and learns the meaning of love and kindness from his Dad’s as he experiences new and exiting adventures!
+Follow Jack as he questions and learns the meaning of love and kindness from his Dad’s as he experiences new and exciting adventures!